European Court of Human Rights: Caseload

 The backlog of pending cases has gone down from a peak of 151,600 in 2011, in part due to streamlined rejection of applications at the admissibility stage.

 The caseload of the court expanded rapidly after the fall of the Soviet Union, growing from fewer than 8,400 cases filed in 1999 to 57,000 in 2009.
 Most of these cases concern nationals of the former Eastern Bloc where there is less trust in the court system.
 In 2009, the court had a backlog of 120,000 cases which would have required 46 years to process at the previous rate, leading to reforms.
 According to the BBC, the court began "to be seen as a victim of its own success".

 Between 2007 and 2017, the number of cases dealt with each year was relatively constant (between 1,280 and 1,550); two-thirds of cases were repetitive and most concerned a few countries: Turkey (2,401), Russia (2,110), Romania (1,341), and Poland (1,272).
 Repetitive cases indicate a pattern of human rights violations in a given country.

 The 2010 Interlaken Declaration stated that the court would reduce its caseload by cutting back on the number of repetitive cases it dealt with.

 As a result of Protocol 14 reforms to reduce caseload, single judges were empowered to reject applications as inadmissible and a system of "pilot judgements" was created to handle repetitive cases without a formal finding for each one.
 Pending applications peaked at 151,600 in 2011 and were reduced to 59,800 by 2019.

 These reforms led to an increasing number of applications being declared inadmissible or bypassed a ruling under the new pilot procedure.
 According to Steven Greer, "large numbers of applications will not, in practice, be examined", and this situation is qualified as a "structural denial of justice for certain categories of meritorious applicants whose cases cannot be handled".
-Access to justice may also be de facto impeded the lack of legal aid and other factors.
+Access to justice may also be de facto impeded by the lack of legal aid and other factors.